rachitpoudel101/Stud_managemnt_from-drf/README.md

 # Student Management System

-A comprehensive web application for managing student records, academic performance, and course assignments in educational institutions.
+A comprehensive web application for managing student records, academic performance, and communications in educational institutions.

 ## Overview

-The Student Management System is designed to simplify administrative tasks in schools and colleges by providing a centralized platform for managing students, teachers, subjects, and academic results.
+The Student Management System is designed to simplify administrative tasks in schools and colleges by providing a centralized platform for managing students, teachers, subjects, academic results, and communications.
 The system supports different user roles with specific permissions, ensuring data security and appropriate access levels.

 ## Features

 ### User Management
 - Multiple user roles: Admin, Teacher, Student
-- User registration and authentication
+- User registration and authentication using JWT
 - Profile management
 - Soft delete functionality for users